YuqingCai7/CS303Assignment2/README.md

 ![image](https://github.com/YuqingCai7/CS303Assignment2/assets/143641552/d0051dbf-bf88-4264-92f4-ba7f91fc1333)

-As a result, the original top(50) was deleted by pop.
+To see the result, we will use the function top.
+As we can see, the original top(50) has been deleted, and the new top is now 90.

 ### Average